 Section 2 is really easy to prepare for.
 All you need to do is gather a bunch of words, expressions and sentence patterns that are commonly used in reporting-style texts, like 3 different ways to say ‘increase’ (늘다, 증가하다, 상승하다) and ‘decrease’ (떨어지다, 하락하다, 줄다) , how to compare figures (A는 X%로 B Y%보다 높게 나타났다), or how to cite the cause of an issue or phenomenon (~때문인 것으로 보인다).

 Section 3 is a little trickier.
-There’s no telling what topic you’ll get, so once again, an extensive vocabulary is important.
+There’s no telling what topic you’ll get, so once again, vocabulary is important.
 To prepare for this, I wrote a lot – with references.
 I would look up articles and essays on the topic I wanted to write on, and then use them as references as I wrote.
 I would highlight sentences that I thought were well-written, or sentences that I’d like to say/write but would never have been able to come up with on my own, and put them in my essay.
 And if I liked them enough, I would repeat them again and again in future essays, until I got so used to writing and saying them that they became my own.

 The importance of writing with references (as opposed to just writing with what you know) is that we, as non-native speakers who have yet to master the language, often lack the ability to tell what is natural and what isn’t.
 The only way to acquire that ability is to be repeatedly exposed to natural speech and writing from native speakers.
 We become more like them through emulating them.
 Writing with reference is like that.
-Without reference, you’ll just be stuck regurgitating your own limited pool of words and expressions at best, and unknowingly repeating (and therefore reinforcing) the same mistakes at worst.
+Without references, you’ll just be stuck regurgitating your own limited pool of words and expressions at best, and unknowingly repeating (and therefore reinforcing) the same mistakes at worst.

 Plus, it lets you read and write at the same time.
 You get to read something, learn something new from it and put it to use right away through writing.
 This significantly reduces the time between the moment you first encounter, say, a word, and the moment you reinforce your memory of that word by actively putting it to use, which is where most of the decline in retention happens.
 Simply put, the longer you let the information stay idle in your head, the more you’re gonna forget, and if you wait long enough, it’s going to be like you never learned it at all.
 So if you want to remember a word, you need to use it ASAP, and often.